landonk89/SIT.Spawn/README.md

 HOPEFULLY IT IS CODED WELL BUT AGAIN I BARELY KNOW WHAT I AM DOING :(

 Bot spawner for Stay in Tarkov based on gaylatea S.P.A.W.N 1.0.2 for SPT-AKI\
-Stay in Tarkov by paulov-t: https://github.com/paulov-t/SIT.Launcher
+Stay in Tarkov by paulov-t: https://github.com/paulov-t/SIT.Launcher \
+S.P.A.W.N by gaylatea: https://hub.sp-tarkov.com/files/file/1150-s-p-a-w-n/

 Tested with AKI Server 3.5.8 BLEEDING EDGE and SIT.Core.1.6.8583.16193